 For Git repos, we have divided the Administer permission into several more granular permissions.
 This gives you more flexibility to decide who can perform what actions.
 For instance, you may allow anyone in your account to create new repositories, but disallow them from deleting repos or adding new users to a repo.
 The new permissions are:

 - Manage permissions: Add/remove users and permissions.

 - Edit policies: Configure branch policies.

 - Remove others' locks: Remove branch locks set by another user.

 These permissions can be applied to all repositories in a project, or to individual repositories.

 In the Policies section (Figure 2), the required and optional policies are now grouped into sections.
 This clarifies exactly which policies are required in order to complete a PR.
 Required reviewers are also summarized in the required section, and will only be marked as passing when all required reviewers have approved.

-If you need to bypass policies (and have the required permissions), a new experience will be shown in the Complete dialog (Figure 3).
-Any policies that are not met will be shown in a warning message, and a new explicit option to opt-in to override policies will be presented.
-Checking the override option will enable the Override & Complete action, which will complete the PR, overriding any failing policies.
+If you need to bypass policies (and have the required permissions), a new experience is displayed in the Complete dialog (Figure 3).
+Any policies that are not met will be displayed in a warning message, and a new explicit option to opt-in to override policies will be presented.
+Checking the override option enables the Override & Complete action, which completes the PR, overriding any failing policies.